Intro-to-CS-Bootcamp/ics_bc_s18/helper_docs/git_overview.md

 `git reset some_file` or just `git reset`: If you accidentally stage (`git add`) something you didn't mean to, use this to unstage it.

-`git checkout -- some_file`: If you mess up, you can replace the changes in your working tree with the last content you committed.
-Changes already committed, as well as new files, will not be affected.
+`git checkout -- some_file`: If you mess up, you can replace the changes in your working tree with the content in the staging area.
+Changes already staged, as well as new files, will not be affected.

 `git rm some_file`: Deletes the file and also stages the removal for commit.
 Use `git rm -r some_directory` to delete a folder and all files in it.